United States Army Basic Training: Basic Combat Training

 Basic Combat Training, or BCT, is a ten-week process which includes one week of reception.
 Reception Battalion is the first stop before meeting the drill sergeants and starting Basic Combat Training.
 Reception will typically last between 3–5 days and includes; physical exam, vaccinations, haircut, uniform and Army Physical Fitness Uniform.
-In most Reception Battalions the Army Fitness Test will be administered before starting Basic Training Day 1. training cycle that teaches identical skills for all MOSs (Military Occupational Specialties).
+In most Reception Battalions the Army Fitness Test will be administered before starting Basic Training Day 1 training cycle that teaches identical skills for all MOSs (Military Occupational Specialties).
 This is because the Army believes that no matter the Soldier's specialty, they should all be taught the same basic procedures and skill set so they are ready to properly work together and defend themselves, as well as their fellow soldiers, if/when necessary.

-BCT is divided into three phases, each represented by a color: red, white, and blue for Phase I, II, and III, respectively.
+BCT is divided into four phases, each represented by a color: yellow, red, white, and blue for Phase I, II, III, and IV respectively.
 BCT trainees are progressively allowed more responsibility, privileges, and independence each time they achieve a new phase of training.
-Whereas trainees in Phase I are constantly monitored and led around by their drill sergeants, Phase III trainees are largely responsible for making sure tasks are completed correctly and on-time and keeping themselves on-schedule.
+Whereas trainees in Phase I are constantly monitored and led around by their drill sergeants, Phase IV trainees are largely responsible for making sure tasks are completed correctly and on-time and keeping themselves on-schedule.

 At some Basic Training stations, the current phase is denoted by the color of guidon carried by the platoon.
-Following the recruits' successful completion of the Field Training Exercise (a final, culminating exercise prior to graduation), the Phase III blue guidon is sometimes traded for a tri-color red, white, and blue guidon that symbolizes successful completion of all three BCT phases.
+Following the recruits' successful completion of the Field Training Exercise (a final, culminating exercise prior to graduation), the Phase IV blue guidon is sometimes traded for a tri-color red, white, and blue guidon that symbolizes successful completion of all three BCT phases.

 Phase I

+The event “The First 100 Yards,” an homage to their lineage of closing the last 100 yards of the fight (no more shark attack), incorporates teamwork into a competition that features mental and physical challenges on the day they arrive to their basic training company.

 During Phase I or the "Red Phase," recruits are subject to "Total Control," meaning their every action is monitored and constantly corrected by drill sergeants.
 Recruits are often subjected to group corrective action for even minor infractions, the purpose being to develop an acute attention to detail and foster a sense of common responsibility among the unit.

 Week 1

 Week 1 begins with the recruits meeting the drill sergeants who will be responsible for their training throughout BCT.
 The drill sergeants pick up their recruits from Reception Battalion and either transport or march them to their company area.
 The company area is the common area for the entire company (up to 240 recruits).

-Upon arrival at the company area, recruits are subjected to exercises such as the "bag drill."
-This is a training exercise in which all the recruits' duffel bags are dumped into one large pile and the recruits are told to find their personal duffel bags simultaneously and within a set time limit.
-Following the bag drill, the recruits are divided into platoons.
+Upon arrival at the company area, recruits are divided into their platoons and begin the "First 100 Yards", where Trainees begin to build comradery amongst their platoon and learn the history of the U.S. Army.
+The "First 100 Yards" allows Trainees to begin building cohesive teams from the very beginning of their transformation from civilian into U.S. Army Soldier.